 We also really loved staying right inside the park at the Zion Lodge Cabins (reviews here).
 This is where we stayed when visiting during a snowstorm in February and it was so cozy and dreamy!
 The cabins are located only a few minutes’ walk from the Lodge and parking right out front, so they were very convenient.
 Plus, it was magical being surrounded by the beauty of Zion covered in snow.

 When staying at the Zion Lodge Cabins in winter with kids, we brought plenty of snacks.
 While the Lodge is close, it isn’t open 24/7 for meals.
 We also didn’t want a sit-down experience for every meal, so it was helpful to have some of our own provisions.
 As far as sleeping arrangements, we had two double beds for 4 of us.
 Then we made a small bed on the floor for a young kiddo, plus brought a pack n play for the baby.
 There was a little gas fireplace inside that (along with the heater) kept things plenty toasty.
 The whole experience was snug and quiet and perfect when you want to escape to nature (there’s basically no service there).

-If you decide a winter visit doesn’t sound like your cup of tea, here’s some info on visiting in the summer, including tent camping in Zion!
+If you decide Zion in the winter doesn’t sound like your cup of tea, here’s some info on visiting in the summer, including tent camping in Zion!